Saffold Dam: Early history

-20th Century History
+20th-century history

 National Youth Administration workers covered the rock dam with concrete while constructing Max Starcke Park, dedicated in 1938.
 The park and dam were designed by Robert H.H.
 Hugman, the architect of the River Walk in San Antonio.
 (A somewhat similar dam on the River Walk was later lost to an expansion project.)

 The impounded river behind the dam carries the official name of Max Starcke Reservoir.
 The small reservoir is commonly called Lake Seguin or Lake Starcke, in the style of other nearby reservoirs on the Guadalupe River; Lake Dunlap, Lake McQueeney, and Lake Placid.

 The power plant has not operated for some years, though much of the machinery remains.
 The city leased the abandoned building for a destination restaurant named The Power Plant Grill, as well as a tube launching venue for floating the river.